Qimmah Russo Shows Off Fit Physique In Skimpy Black Top And Shorts

 Her long, raven locks were styled into two French braids that featured platinum blond hair extensions.

 Qimmah’s killer curves clearly stood out in the series, as she showcased her famous physique in a revealing outfit.
-The model opted for a sporty, black top that featured four thin straps which seemingly tied around her neck.
+The model opted for a sporty, black top that featured four thin straps, which seemingly tied around her neck.
 The tight garment hugged her assets while its plunging neckline exposed a great deal of cleavage.
 The cropped number also showed off her chiseled core as it reached just below her chest.

 She teamed the piece with matching black shorts.
 The bottoms seemed to be made out of a soft, stretchy material that displayed her curvy hips and bodacious derriere.
 Their high-waisted design again drew eyes to her slim midriff.